chicio/chicio.github.io/_drafts/9999-learning-blender-2-selecting-transforming-objects.md

 ![blender selecting objects 2](/assets/images/posts/blender-selecting-objects-2.jpg "blender selecting objects 2")

-To translate objects around, we use the transform tools.
+To translate objects around, we can use the transform tools.
 You will find them under Tools -> Transform.
 As a consequence of the fact that we are trying to translate an object in 3D space using the mouse pointer tha works in 2D space, it is difficult to understand in which direction we are doing our translation.
 We can constraint the move to just one axis by pressing: